CharlieEtienne/blog/README.md

 ### 3. Run the installer

-You will be prompt for several configuration options.
+You will be prompted for several configuration options.

 ```bash
 php artisan blog:install